dronekit/dronekit-python/examples/multivehicle/README.md

 These are some (hopefully short-lived) intructions on how to get multiple vehicles running in dronekit-python.
 These instructions assume you are running under Linux, but with minimal modification should run on other operating systems.

+Please note that these instructions will significantly change your environment.
+Unless you are quite familiar with how your build environment is put together you may wish to do this in a separate stand-alone environment.

 1. Run peterbarker's _source-system-filtering branch_ of dronekit-python

   Given that this README file exists within that branch, this should not be too much of a problem.